-The mentor teacher is a member of a support team that includes the fieldwork supervisor, student teaching course instructor, credential analyst and faculty advisor.
-Mentor teachers are assigned to teacher candidates via school principals.
-The fieldwork coordinator, credential analyst, and principal will discuss the requirements necessary to fulfill the role of a mentor teacher, and the principal will make the recommendation.
+The district support provider is a member of a support team that includes the fieldwork supervisor, student teaching course instructor, credential analyst and faculty advisor.
+District support providers are assigned to teacher candidates via school principals.
+The fieldwork coordinator and principal will discuss the requirements necessary to fulfill the role of a district support provider, and the principal will make the recommendation.